HeflerDev/CSStack/README.md

 ## Suport

-Give a star if you liked this project, and, if you like,
+Give a star if you liked this project, and credit if you used it, would be very supportive to me.